 licenses.
 We encourage you to grab the source and play around with it and possibly even contribute to the development of SynchroEdit.

-To get nightly source tarballs from the stable repository, go here
+To get nightly source tarballs from the stable repository, go to pub.

 The SynchroEdit source code is also available from a Subversion